mainkoon81/ooo-Bayesian-Modeling-A/README.md

 <img src="https://user-images.githubusercontent.com/31917400/67567229-6ca14300-f721-11e9-95f0-7493cd287be1.jpg" />

  - ### between result ? **`P( result02 | result01 )`**
+ If we Know 'C', its children are independent. so?
 <img src="https://user-images.githubusercontent.com/31917400/67569336-7aa59280-f726-11e9-8a70-2e7ed57ed008.jpg" />

  - ### What if we have multiple latent variables(hidden causes)?